D2-mods/The-Workshop-Kitpack/README.md

 Advantages:
 - +1 bonus to ranged attack rolls at 1st level, plus an additional +1 bonus every 5 levels.
 - May Specialize (two slots) in shortbows, crossbows, slings, and darts.
-- May prepare a set of 8 Medical Darts.
+- May prepare a set of 10 Medical Darts.
 Gains one use at level 1, one use at level 5, and an additional use every 5 levels thereafter.
 The darts are automatically equipped and remain in the hand until thrown or expired (1 hour).

 MEDICAL DARTS: These darts will heal allies or deal poison damage to enemies.
-The amount of healing or damage is equal to 1d3 + 1 Hit Point per 3 levels, up to a maximum of 1d3 + 5.
+The amount of healing or damage is equal to 1d4+3, with an extra +1 every 5 levels.
 Medical Darts are treated as magical weapons with a +5 enchantment, and attacks are made with a +5 bonus.
 A character's proficiency with darts does not affect attack rolls.

 - 11th level: May use the Injection Shot ability once per day.
 Gains additional uses at levels 15 and 19.

-INJECTION SHOT: The next successful ranged attack forces the target to make a save vs. Death at -2 or become feebleminded.
+INJECTION SHOT: The next successful ranged attack forces the target to make a save vs. Death at -2 or become feebleminded for 8 hours.
 If the Saving Throw is made, the target is confused for 5 rounds.

 Disadvantages:
 - May only distribute 15 skill points per level among thieving skills.